How to Follow-Up After a Sales Meeting

 - Send it within 24 hours of your meeting

-- Make sure the subject line is personalized and will cause them to click
+- Make sure the subject line is eye catching and personalized and will cause them to click

 - Offer them a piece of free content or a link to information they’ll find useful